-Yet, as we have witnessed, the processes for achieving global consensus for funding climate action has been painstakingly slow.
+Yet, as we have witnessed, the processes for achieving global consensus for funding climate action have been painstakingly slow.
 Developed countries who have historical responsibility for warming the planet have failed to meet their climate finance pledges.
 It is generally agreed, and was acknowledged at COP26 in Glasgow in 2021, that the existing target to provide USD 100 billion of climate finance a year by 2020, in line with the outcomes of the Copenhagen Climate Summit of 2009, has been missed.

 The key question is: how does Africa achieve the climate action goal (SDG 13) if the funding is not available to those who are most affected but who have played little or no role in the climate crisis?

 With Africa’s share of global population projected to increase from 17.5% currently to 40% by 2100, the path that the continent chooses or is forced to adopt will have significant impact on the planet’s future sustainability, especially given that Africa’s energy use will grow rapidly to meet its development needs.
 The 2020 report by the Food and Agriculture Organization of the United Nations, The State of Food Security and Nutrition in the World, showed that the pandemic has exacerbated the difficulties in accessing food, with moderate to severe food insecurity in several African countries.